 Staying on top of payroll can be a time-consuming and stressful process.
-Especially if you take care of your payroll in-house, it can quickly become a nightmare for business owners.
+Especially if you take care of your payroll in-house using small business bank or a third-party software, it can quickly become a nightmare for business owners.

 When you think of payroll you might associate with issuing paychecks.
 Indeed this is a very important part of the payroll but payroll is also about filing and withholding taxes and handing paycheck deductions like benefits and garnishments.